ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

  1. Rank within the top 10 members of the FSA for the season within the next 5 years with,
  2. High probability of achieving an FSA championship within the next 10 years.

+Our Rarita team consisted of 15 players who are forecasted to perform extremely well on an international level within the next 10 years.
+The team will bring great economic growth to the country and the affects, risks and selection of the team is explored further in this study.

 ---

 ## **Libraries, Data Cleaning and Data Limitations**